5 Delicious Spots to Enjoy Manti in Yerevan (+ Tips!)

 One bowl of manti is too little for me to fill up on, but two bowls of manti are too much food.
 Make sure if you’re going to try the manti, order a lahmajun as well to make sure that you’re full.

-Derian is another Western-Armenian restaurant that has a very similar classy-casual vibe to Anteb.
+Derian is another Western Armenian restaurant that has a very similar classy-casual vibe to Anteb.

 One main difference is that Derian regularly has live music (At the time this article was written, Harout Pamboukjian had just performed there).